 Tell us about your concerns We will invite you to a meeting to discuss them We will decide whether your child needs SEN support If you think your child might have SEN, the first person you should tell is your child's teacher.
-We will meet with you to discuss your concerns and try to get a better understanding If we decide that your child needs SEN support, we will formally notify you in writing and your child will be You can do this through your child's school diary or by emailing the school office at sendco@acps@avanti.org.uk of what your child's strengths and difficulties are. added to the school's SEND register.
-This will always be done in partnership with the Together we will decide what outcomes to parents/ guardians.
-At ACPS we valu parents/ guardians.
-At ACPS we value our parent relationships and want to work together to better They will pass the message on to our SENCO, Mrs Cooper, who will be in touch to discuss your concerns.
-We will make a note of what's been discussed and add this to your child's record. support the pupils.
+We will meet with you to discuss your concerns and try to get a better understanding If we decide that your child needs SEN support, we will formally notify you in writing and your child will be added to the school's SEND register.
+This will always be done in partnership with the parents/ guardians.
+At ACPS we value our parent You can do this through your child's school diary or by emailing the school office at sendco@acps@avanti.org.uk of what your child's strengths and difficulties are.